ammarhakim/gkeyll1/docs/manual/index.rst

 described in the book `Programming in Lua, Second Edition
 <http://www.inf.puc-rio.br/~roberto/pil2>`_.
 You need not buy this
 book: the first edition of the book is available for free `here
 <http://www.lua.org/pil>`_.
-The firt edition is sufficient for almost
+The first edition is sufficient for almost
 all Lucee simulations.

 In this manual the Lucee specific Lua objects and methods are